kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ### Required permissions

-The pipeline authorizes to GCP as a service account configured with `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+The pipeline accesses GCP using a service account configured with the **GOOGLE_APPLICATION_CREDENTIALS** environment variable.
 This service account must have GCP permissions equivalent to the following GCP roles:

 - Compute Network Admin (`roles/compute.networkAdmin`)